knative/community/working-groups/security/responding.md

 actively work on the fix and disclosure process.

-Anyone who is an Approver, Lead or TOC Member in a Knative Project, or who is an employee of a member of the Embargo list working in a security role may apply to be a member of this group.
+Anyone who is an Approver, Lead or TOC Member in a Knative Project, or who is an employee of a member of the Embargo list working in a security-focused or knative-focused role may apply to be a member of this group.
 The application is approved or rejected by the TOC.

 ## Identifying a Fix Lead